VoiceNGO/memoized-decorator/README.md

 # Memoized Decorator

 A minimilistic memoize decorator.
 Written because the only other memoize decorator I found in NPM didn't support arguments!

-Serializes arguments by `.toString()` or `JSON.strinigify` for objects literals & arrays.  `null` & `undefined` safe.
+Serializes arguments via serialize-javascript package.
+Only caveat I know of is that `undefined` serializes to `null`, but this behavior seems correct to me.
+If you disagree open an issue and we can discuss :)

 ## Installation